 Susan: That is a great question cuz that’s a big buzz right now, right?

 Susan: The issue that came up, of course to a head during Covid, but there were virtual companies before that.
 My company has been virtual since 2016.
 I’ve been virtual since 2010.
 I’ve worked with tons of different virtual companies that never had an onsite presence.
 But during covid, the whole concept of having to work virtually came to light.
 And I think we discovered some people saying, man, the culture’s just gone downhill.
-But I think that a lot of what came to light during that was that probably you didn’t have a great culture to begin with.
+But I think that a lot of what came to light during that was that probably you didn’t have a great culture, to begin with.
 And stress just brings up those issues more.
-But there are plenty of ways to establish a culture when you have, when you don’t see people.
+But there are plenty of ways to establish a culture when you don’t see people.
 Most of my team I’ve never met in person.
 Some of them worked for me for a long time before I ever met them in person.

 Tom: That’s, go ahead.
 No, that’s amazing.
 You’ve never met some of your people.
 Wow.

 Susan: Never met them in person.
 Okay.
 But we have a very big sense of team, and I will tell you what helps us establish it more than anything is Slack.
 The way that we use Slack intentionally to be the water cooler in the business and also to talk about, you know, important things.
 We have different channels for fun, you know, that kind of thing.
 But one of the things I run with my team every morning is when they check in, now they’re contractors, right?
-So they’re, they don’t have a set start time, but whenever they’re ready to work, I don’t care if it’s midnight, whatever time they’re working, they’re, they, the first thing they do is answer three questions.
+So they’re, they don’t have a set start time, but whenever they’re ready to work, I don’t care if it’s midnight, whatever time they’re working, the first thing they do is answer three questions.
 The first question is, what did you accomplish yesterday?
-The second question is, what’s your highest your biggest priority to accomplish today?
-And I am not looking in those questions for every little detailed step of what they did.
+The second question is, what’s your biggest priority to accomplish today?
+And I am not looking at those questions for every little detailed step of what they did.
 I just wanna know a big thing.
-You know, what, what value did you bring to the company yesterday and what are you intending to bring today?
+You know, what value did you bring to the company yesterday and what are you intending to bring today?
 And then the third is something fun, like what’s your favorite Thanksgiving side dish?
 You know, it could be something like that.
 It could be something more serious.
 Like what’s your best childhood memory?
 One of the questions

 Tom: Okay.
 So, somebody isn’t asking a specific question on a date.
 Yes.
 Okay, got it.